taiki-e/portable-atomic/README.md

 Native 128-bit atomic operations are available on x86_64 (Rust 1.59+), AArch64 (Rust 1.59+), riscv64 (Rust 1.59+), Arm64EC (Rust 1.84+), s390x (Rust 1.84+), and powerpc64 (nightly only), otherwise the fallback implementation is used.

-On x86_64, even if `cmpxchg16b` is not available at compile-time (note: `cmpxchg16b` target feature is enabled by default only on Apple and Windows (except Windows 7) targets), run-time detection checks whether `cmpxchg16b` is available.
+On x86_64, even if `cmpxchg16b` is not available at compile-time (Note: `cmpxchg16b` target feature is enabled by default only on Apple and Windows (except Windows 7) targets), run-time detection checks whether `cmpxchg16b` is available.
 If `cmpxchg16b` is not available at either compile-time or run-time detection, the fallback implementation is used.
 See also [`portable_atomic_no_outline_atomics`](#optional-cfg-no-outline-atomics) cfg.

 They are usually implemented using inline assembly, and when using Miri or ThreadSanitizer that do not support inline assembly, core intrinsics are used instead of inline assembly if possible.